hakyimlab/OmicKriging/README.md

-turbo_krigr
+OmicKriging
 ===========

 Improvements for -omic Kriging R package.
 This README file should be merged with the original or updated to describe the package itself.

 ### Performance of GDS-based input ###